Alec Ogletree: 2019

 During training camp, Ogletree switched from No. 52 to No. 47 after trading with fellow linebacker Jake Carlock.

 In week 6 against the New England Patriots, Ogletree recorded 12 tackles and sacked Tom Brady once in the 35–14 loss.

 In week 12 against the Chicago Bears, Ogletree recorded his first interception of the season off Mitch Trubisky in the 19–14 loss.

 On February 26, 2020, Ogletree was released by the Giants.

 New York Jets

 On September 10, 2020, Ogletree was signed to the New York Jets practice squad.
 He was promoted to the active roster on September 19, 2020.
 He was released on October 10.

 Chicago Bears

 On August 4, 2021, Ogletree signed with the Chicago Bears, reuniting him with former Los Angeles Rams linebacker Robert Quinn.
+Ogletree started all 16 games for Chicago in 2021, tallying 87 combined tackles, four pass deflections, and a forced fumble.

+On June 21, 2023, Ogletree announced his retirement from professional football.

 NFL career statistics

 Personal life

-Ogletree has an older sister, Allysia Arnold and twin brother, Alexander Ogletree, who played fullback for the University of Georgia.
+Ogletree has two older sisters, Allysia Arnold, Amanda melson and a twin brother, Alexander "Zander" Ogletree, who played fullback for the University of Georgia.
 His brother-in-law is safety Andrew Adams.

 In September 2010, Ogletree was arrested and charged with misdemeanor theft stemming from a June incident of a stolen scooter helmet.
 Ogletree was suspended by Georgia for the first game of the season.
-In February 2013, just days before the 2013 NFL combine, Ogletree was arrested on charges of DUI in Arizona, per a statement released by his agent.
+In February 2013, just days before the 2013 NFL Combine, Ogletree was arrested on charges of DUI in Arizona, per a statement released by his agent.